10 Ways to Enjoy a Summer Evening Last Updated 7/20

-There are still a few places in Connecticut where you can enjoy this throwback treat.
-Head to the Pleasant Valley Drive-In in Barkhamsted, the centrally located Southington Drive-In or the Mansfield Drive-In out east and you will experience the magic of dusk as it deepens around the big screen.
+This throwback treat is a great way to get your movie fix while remaining socially distant.
+Head to the Pleasant Valley Drive-In in Barkhamsted, the centrally located Picture Show at Berlin or the Mansfield Drive-In out east and you will experience the magic of dusk as it deepens around the big screen.
 It’s a great activity for kids who’ve never experienced it before.
+New for 2020, the Parkage Cinemas in Manchester if offering drive-in movies and Foxwoods Resort Casino has summer drive-in movies Thursdays through Sundays.

 Up on the Roof

-What is it about being up on a roof that’s so wonderful on a summer evening?
-We may not be able to describe it exactly, but we sure can experience it!
-Some of the places where you can give it a go are the spectacular Rooftop 120 in Glastonbury, Elbow Room in West Hartford, the new rooftop beer garden at Area Two by Two Roads Brewing Company and, the rooftop bar at Cava Restaurant in Southington.
+When you feel like getting out, one safe way is to keep the festivities outdoors, and even better, on the roof.
+Some of the places where you can give it a go are the spectacular Rooftop 120 in Glastonbury, Elbow Room in West Hartford, the rooftop beer garden at Area Two by Two Roads Brewing Company and, the rooftop bar at Cava Restaurant in Southington.

 Poetry in a Garden

-The Sunken Garden Poetry Festival at Farmington’s Hill-Stead Museum is one of Connecticut's great cultural treats.
-Attendees are encouraged to come early to tour the museum’s very fine Impressionist art collection (Monet, Manet, Cassatt, Whistler), walk the trails on the extensive grounds and picnic in the garden as the music and poetry take hold.
+The Sunken Garden Poetry Festival at Farmington’s Hill-Stead Museum is one of Connecticut's great cultural treats which can be enjoyed safely.
+Attendees are encouraged to come early to walk the trails on the extensive grounds and picnic in the garden as the music and poetry take hold.

 The Show of Swallows